 I mentioned early in the blog that I carry orange pekoes.
-There are flavoured orange pekoes which I do have, but I was referring especially to 'the old faithfuls' that people in the Maritimes tend to think of as 'just a plain tea'.
+There are flavoured orange pekoes which I do have, but I was referring especially to the common traditional tea that people in the Maritimes tend to think of as 'just plain tea'.
 The two that fit this description are Ceylon (Sri Lanka) and Assam (India).
 They are TGFOPs!
 And both of these are from single organic estates, not blended with other leaves from estates in the area.

 Most tea bags are made up of the fannings, the finest siftings of the processed OP teas.
 But that's another story!

 I hope this has been helpful.
 Next time you drink your black tea, think about that beautiful downy leaf plucked by trained hands using the pads of the fingertips to give you that perfect cup you and I enjoy so much!